-Clinical Pilates is a specialised form of Pilates devised by physiotherapists that combines traditional Pilates methods with Physiotherapy rehabilitation using spring loaded equipment (reformers) and floor exercises to improve body control, awareness, strength, endurance, tone and balance.
+Body Tone Pilates is a specialised form of exercise devised to combine traditional Pilates exercise methods with spring-loaded equipment (reformers) and floor exercises to improve body control, awareness, strength, endurance, tone and balance.
 Pilates focuses on strengthening the “core stability” muscles, such as the deep abdominal and pelvic floor muscles, that act as the support system for our spine and pelvis.
 Increases in core strength can lead to a reduction in low back and neck pain and improved body posture, movement and function.

 Do I need an assessment before starting?

-If you are interested in our Clinical Pilates classes it is imperative that you undergo an hour assessment with one of our physiotherapists.
-During this session the physio will assess your functional movement patterns, deep stability muscle activation using diagnostic ultrasound, specialized physiotherapy tests, and assess muscle lengths and strengths to best determine your level of fitness and to help the physio formulate an individualized program targeting your individual needs.
-This is a chance for you to discuss any areas of pain or dysfunction with the physio so we are fully aware of anything that may be affected by physical activity.
+If you are interested in our physiotherapist-run exercise sessions it is imperative that you undergo an hour assessment with one of our physiotherapists.
+During this session, the physiotherapist will assess your functional movement patterns, deep stability muscle activation using diagnostic ultrasound, specialized physiotherapy tests, and assess muscle lengths and strengths to best determine your level of fitness and to help the physiotherapist formulate an individualised program targeting your individual needs.
+This is a chance for you to discuss any areas of pain or dysfunction with the physiotherapist so we are fully aware of anything that may be affected by physical activity.

-If you have no previous or current injuries, and you are not currently pregnant or have recently undergone surgery and you have previous Pilates experience on the reformers, you can come in and join our Body Tone Fitness Pilates classes without undergoing an assessment.
-However, if you are interested in these classes and you have currently or in the past had an injury of any sort, or if you have never done Pilates before, then it is compulsory to undergo an assessment first before joining the classes.
+If you have no previous or current injuries, and you are not currently pregnant or have recently undergone surgery and you have previous Pilates experience on the reformers, you can come in and join our Body Tone Fitness Pilates classes without undergoing a physiotherapy assessment.
+However, if you are interested in these classes and you have currently or in the past had an injury of any sort, then it is compulsory to undergo an assessment first before joining the classes.
 This is so that the physiotherapist can teach you proper techniques so that you achieve the best outcomes and avoid the potential for injury due to incorrect postures and techniques.

 Do I need to have done Pilates before?

-No, you don’t need to know anything about Pilates to undertake our Clinical or Fitness Pilates programs.
-The physiotherapists will take you through how to set up the equipment, correct breathing, posture and core techniques and how to perform each individualized exercise in your program as part of your one-on-one sessions.
+No, you don’t need to know anything about Pilates to undertake our Body Tone Fitness Pilates program.
+The instructors will take you through how to set up the equipment, correct breathing, posture and core techniques and how to perform each individualised exercise in your program as part of your one-on-one sessions.
 You can do as many of these sessions as you like before entering the class environment and we encourage you to do these to increase your confidence and self-sufficiency during classes.

 If you are interested in joining our Body Tone Fitness Classes or Matwork class, we recommend undergoing a one-on-one session first to get familiar with the equipment set up and techniques, even if you have no injuries.

-Q Pilates is a group of Clinical Pilates clinics, combining our extensive knowledge of injury management and the Pilates method helps us to rehabilitate through exercise multiple different sorts of injuries.
+Q Pilates is a group of physiotherapist-run clinics, combining our extensive knowledge of injury management and the Pilates exercise method helps us to rehabilitate through exercise multiple different sorts of injuries.

-We recommend that you gain clearance from your treating physician, physiotherapist, chiropractor or coach before commencing a Pilates program with us and you must only choose the Clinical Pilates classes for individualized, prescribed exercises.
-Not all Pilates exercises will be beneficial for all types of injuries and conditions, and in fact, if applied poorly by untrained instructors, Pilates does have the potential to aggravate an injury.
+We recommend that you gain clearance from your treating physician, physiotherapist, chiropractor or coach before commencing an exercise program with us and you must only choose the physiotherapy-run exercise classes for individualised, prescribed exercises.
+Not all exercises will be beneficial for all types of injuries and conditions, and in fact, if applied poorly by untrained instructors, exercise has the potential to aggravate an injury.

-The focus of Pilates exercises is on maintaining perfect posture while strengthening the deep and superficial muscle systems.
+The focus of physiotherapy-run exercise classes is on maintaining perfect posture while strengthening the deep and superficial muscle systems.
 The inefficiency or poor use of these muscles in coordination tends to lead to injury and pain, hence, teaching you how the muscles work to support the joints is the key to rehabilitating any injury or pain, no matter how chronic.

-I am pregnant, will Pilates be suitable for me?
+I am pregnant, will physiotherapy-run exercise be suitable for me?

-The Clinical Pilates classes are the only classes suitable for Pregnant or newly post-natal mothers, as these allow us to make the necessary changes to the exercises as the pregnancy progresses and tailor the program to your individual needs.
+The physiotherapist-run exercise sessions are the only classes suitable for pregnant or newly post-natal mothers, as these allow us to make the necessary changes to the exercises as the pregnancy progresses and tailor the program to your individual needs.

-It is also recommended to return to Pilates as soon as possible after giving birth.
+It is also recommended to return to physiotherapist-led exercise as soon as possible after giving birth.
 Once cleared for exercise from your obstetrician, women can start very gently from around 4-6 weeks post-partum.
-Even earlier than that, it is important for women to start working their Pelvic Floor muscles and some very gentle Pilates moves.
+Even earlier than that, it is important for women to start working their pelvic floor muscles and some very gentle Pilates moves.
 Our Women’s Health Physiotherapy sessions are ideal for learning what to do in the first 2-4 weeks post-partum, before commencing classes again.

-See our Pilates and Pregnancy Blog Post for more information.
+See our physiotherapist-run exercise sessions and pregnancy blog post for more information.

-Pilates exercises can be exponentially scaled up or down depending on your current exercise capabilities.
-From extremely light to extremely difficult, Pilates has hundreds of different exercises to offer.
+Physiotherapist-run sessions and Body Tone Pilates can be exponentially scaled up or down depending on your current exercise capabilities.
+From extremely light to extremely difficult, we use hundreds of different exercises to create our individualised programs.

-Our Clinical Pilates classes are ideal for people who have injuries or are after an exercise program that is specifically tailored to their exercise needs, be it high level or low level exercises.
-It is important to be open with your Pilates Physiotherapist if you are finding the program too difficult or not challenging enough, and we can change the program so that you feel you are working at an appropriate level.
+Our physiotherapist-run exercise classes are ideal for people who have injuries or are after an exercise program that is specifically tailored to their exercise needs, be it high level or low-level exercises.
+It is important to be open with your Physiotherapist if you are finding the program too difficult or not challenging enough, and we can change the program so that you feel you are working at an appropriate level.

 We recommend doing an initial assessment if you are injured, or if you would like to make sure you are working at the right level for you.
-We also encourage anyone with pain to choose the Clinical Pilates classes to ensure that you work more closely with a physiotherapist, who will understand the level of exercise that will be appropriate for you.
+We also encourage anyone with pain to choose the physiotherapist-run exercise sessions to ensure that you work more closely with a physiotherapist, who will understand the level of exercise that will be appropriate for you.

 Our Body Tony Fitness Classes are our most difficult and challenging reformer classes available and these classes are undertaken in a group setting where all participants are performing the same exercises.
 Therefore these classes are suitable for people who want to work hard and challenge themselves as far as possible.

-Can I claim Private Health on Pilates classes?
+Can I claim Private Health on physiotherapist-run exercise classes?

-Q Pilates is run by fully qualified physiotherapists and during your assessment and one-on-one sessions it is possible to claim physiotherapy rebates.
-This is because the physiotherapist will assess your outcomes and apply Pilates and exercise therapy as a treatment modality, with re-assessments following each session.
+Q Pilates is run by fully qualified physiotherapists and during your assessment and one-on-one sessions, it is possible to claim physiotherapy rebates.
+This is because the physiotherapist will assess your outcomes and apply exercise therapy as a treatment modality, with re-assessments following each session.

-For the Baby & Mama Pilates Classes, it is possible to claim “group physiotherapy exercise” if you have this cover under private health.
+For the Baby & Mama Exercise Classes, it is possible to claim “group physiotherapy exercise” if you have this cover under private health.